 Schema change is the planned kind.
-New columns, new tables, new constraints — they ride through a pull request, a migration tool, a deployment pipeline.
+New columns.
+New tables.
+New constraints.
+Each one rides through a pull request, a migration tool, a deployment pipeline.

 The planned counterpart to this post is How to Handle Database Migration / Schema Change.
 Together they cover both classes of change that touch production data.